acornjs/acorn/README.md

 previous value of this method, and should usually be called through to whenever the extended method does not handle the call itself.

-There is a proof-of-concept JSX plugin in the [`jsx` branch](https://github.com/marijnh/acorn/tree/jsx) branch of the Github repository.
+There is a proof-of-concept JSX plugin in the [`acorn-jsx`](https://github.com/RReverser/acorn-jsx) project.